Before discussing 12 facts about George Crum or George “Speck,” let us look at common legends about how some believe potato chips originated.

 First, some believe the original fries originated in Namur, Belgium.
 Namur is where the locals were fond of fried fish.
 But when the Meuse froze over one cold winter in 1680, people reportedly fried potatoes instead of the fish that they were used to.

 Second, some believe that the invention of french fries took place just before the French Revolution on the Pont Neuf bridge in Paris in 1789.
 However, at least one reference to “fried potatoes” appears to date from 1775 in France.

 According to legend, Crum became annoyed when a customer, Cornelius Vanderbilt, complained that his French-fried potatoes were too thick.
 Crum reacted by slicing the potatoes as thinly as possible, frying them in grease, and serving the crunchy brown chips back out to the guests.

 George Speck, also known as George Crum, was a chef known for inventing what we know as Potato Chips.
 He became famous for popularizing potato chips in Upstate New York and was later known as their creator.
-He was a mixture of black American and Mohawk Indian.
-However, the Moon’s Lake House, where he worked, was credited with the invention of the potato chip around the mid-1800s.
+He was a mixture of black Americans and Mohawk Indians.
+However, Moon’s Lake House, where he worked, was credited with the invention of the potato chip around the mid-1800s.

 Was George Crum’s sister involved in the invention?

 George Crum is commonly believed to have invented the potato chip, but his sister Kate Speck claimed to have come up with what would become known as the Saratoga chips.
 She accidentally sliced off a sliver of potato, and it fell into a hot frying pan.
 George Crum approved of the chip after tasting the sliced potato.
 Her claim is undermined by the existence of cookbooks describing earlier versions of the chips that were called fried potato shavings in the United States and Great Britain.